Are Edibles Dangerous

 It is worth noting that compared with smoking or vaping cannabis, edibles generally take much longer for their effects to materialize – often taking 30 minutes up to two hours before anything kicks in fully.

-This delayed onset could cause some individuals who use these products to over consume since they may mistakenly perceive their initial dosage as ineffective.
+This delayed onset could cause some individuals to overconsume since they may mistakenly perceive their initial dosage as ineffective.
 As a consequence of “overdoing” it, side effects can vary from severe anxiety and paranoia-like symptoms to potential hallucinations.

 Dosage Control

 Ensuring accurate THC or CBD measurement can become a significant challenge when making edibles at home.
-Similarly, even commercially available products can have varying potency levels depending on how they’re manufactured, making it difficult to achieve consistency across batches.
+Similarly, even commercially available products can have varying potency levels depending on their manufacture, making it difficult to achieve consistency across batches.

 Long-lasting Effects